mhanyc/codingmental/content/articles/go-at-ctl.md

 is that service on top of Cask for handling large file uploads.
 Cask is inherently inefficient if you give it very large files.
-It prefers to have lots of small files that can be more easily transferred between servers, etc. Multi-GB files are difficult to mvoe around or verify efficiently.
+It prefers to have lots of small files that can be more easily transferred between servers, etc. Multi-GB files are difficult to move around or verify efficiently.
 Hakmes handles the uploading of a large file, splitting it into manageable chunks, uploading those chunks to Cask, and storing the list of chunk keys in a small database, giving the